ooples/pine_script_docs/source/concepts/Plots.rst

 - The second plot shows the result of plotting the same values, but without using special care to break the line.
   What's happening here is that the thin blue line of the plain `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ call is automatically bridged over `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ values (or *gaps*), so the plot does not interrupt.
-- We then plot navy blue crosses and circles on the body tops and bottome.
+- We then plot navy blue crosses and circles on the body tops and bottoms.
   The ``plot.style_circles`` and ``plot.style_cross`` style are a simple way to plot discontinuous values, e.g., for stop or take profit levels, or support & resistance levels.
 - The last plot in green on the bar lows is done using ``plot.style_stepline``.
 Note how its segments are wider than the fuchsia line segments plotted with ``plot.style_linebr``.
   Also note how on the last bar, it only plots halfway until the next bar comes in.